Student Portal : Graduation Planning

 Spring 2021 Graduation

-Please check back in late February 2021 for more information regarding the spring (May 2021) graduation.
+Please check back in late October for more information regarding the fall (December 2021) graduation.

 Academic Regalia are required to participate in the commencement ceremony.
 Student graduation regalia have already been purchased through student fees and consist of: